alfonsocaiazzo/xls-form-ux/README.md

-# XLF Form UX: Web Editor Interface for XLF Form
+# XLS Form UX: Web Editor Interface for XLS Form

 A browser-based editor for survey in [XLSForms](https://xlsform.org/en/).
 Open `index.html` in any modern browser — no server or installation needed.